qurbat/blocked-hosts/README.md

 A current list of blocked hostnames can be found [here](https://github.com/qurbat/act-censorship/blob/main/compiled_block_list.txt).
 Historic results are available in the `output` directory.

+**Note:** The lists published here are not meant to be fully representative of all hostnames that might be blocked by ACT Fibernet at a given time.

 | date of test   | total hosts  | removed since last test    | added since last test            | comments             |
 |----------------|--------------|----------------------------|----------------------------------|----------------------|
 | March 28, 2021 | 3593         | N/A                        | N/A                              | N/A                  |